-Benefits Provided:
+Benefits Provided

 Participating eligible retirees are entitled to receive premium assistance payments equal to the lesser of \$100 per month or their out-of-pocket monthly health insurance premium.
 To receive premium assistance, eligible retirees must obtain their health insurance through either their school employer or the PSERS' Health Options Program.
-As of June 30, 2021, there were no assumed future benefit increases to participating eligible retirees.

-Employer Contributions:
+Employer Contributions

-The District's contractually required contribution rate for the fiscal year ended June 30, 2022 was 0.080% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the OPEB plan from the District were \$106,971 for the year ended June 30, 2022.
+The District's contractually required contribution rate for the fiscal year ended June 30, 2023 was 0.75% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the OPEB plan from the District were \$101,573 for the year ended June 30, 2023.

-2. OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB
+OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-As of June 30, 2022, the District reported a liability of \$2,013,000 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by rolling forward the System's total OPEB liability as of June 30, 2020 to June 30, 2021.
+As of June 30, 2023, the District reported a liability of \$1,589,000 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by rolling forward the System's total OPEB liability as of June 30, 2021 to June 30, 2022.
 The District's proportion of the net OPEB liability was calculated utilizing the employer's one-year reported covered payroll as it related to the total one- year reported covered payroll.
-As of June 30, 2022, the District's proportion was 0.0849 percent, which was a decrease of 0.0020 percent from its proportion measured as of June 30, 2021.
+As of June 30, 2023, the District's proportion was 0.0863 percent, which was a increase of 0.0014 percent from its proportion measured as of June 30, 2022.